 Tucked away in a quiet side street in Ravello, Pizzeria Vittoria with its arched ceilings offers delicious seafood dishes like baby squid in a tomato and garlic sauce (Polipetti alla Luciana) along with all the great staples of the Italian table.
 All of the seafood offerings are the freshest you will find with the daily supply of seafood plucked from the sea that murmurs a thousand feet below Ravello.

-It is, though, the pizzeria that I am recommending to you as a trip to Italy without a pizza would be like going to the seaside and not going for a swim!
+It is, though, the pizzeria that I am recommending to you like a trip to Italy without a pizza would be like going to the seaside and not going for a swim!
 The freshly kneaded slim pizza bases are topped with the usual delicacies of San Marzano tomatoes and local buffalo mozzarella.

 A Margherita is always a terrific choice but you can also try a smoked mozzarella pizza topped with roast potatoes.
-A manly carb fest that is really most unusual but satisfying.
+A manly carb-fest that is really most unusual but satisfying.
 The pizzas are flash fired in a brick oven and you won’t taste anything as fresh and yummy in the whole Ravello area.
 Lovely for a quick lunch or a more leisurely dinner with teenagers.

 A complimentary glass of prosecco on arrival was a very nice touch and the genuine welcoming atmosphere was really appreciated by everyone.

 For the wine connoisseurs among you, the restaurant’s wine list is really quite spectacular.
-With reds and whites from the key wine producing regions of Italy, as well as some unusual Sicilian vintages, anyone who wants to try something slightly unusual won’t be disappointed.
+With reds and whites from the key wine-producing regions of Italy, as well as some unusual Sicilian vintages, anyone who wants to try something slightly unusual won’t be disappointed.

 Let the informed staff guide you to something thrillingly new!